DrCoolzic/esphome-docs/components/sc16is75x.rst

-SC16IS752 UART & IO Expander
+SC16IS75X UART & IO Expander
 ============================

 .. seo::
-    :description: Instructions for setting up SC16IS752 I²C Component in ESPHome.
+    :description: Instructions for setting up SC16IS75X I²C Component in ESPHome.
     :image: sc16is752.png

 .. role:: raw-html-m2r(raw)
    :format: html

-The SC16IS752 component allows you to use SC16IS750 (`Datasheet <https://www.nxp.com/docs/en/data-sheet/SC16IS740_750_760.pdf>`__) or SC16IS752 (`Datasheet <https://www.nxp.com/docs/en/data-sheet/SC16IS752_SC16IS762.pdf>`__)
+The SC16IS75X component allows you to use SC16IS750 (`Datasheet <https://www.nxp.com/docs/en/data-sheet/SC16IS740_750_760.pdf>`__) or SC16IS752 (`Datasheet <https://www.nxp.com/docs/en/data-sheet/SC16IS752_SC16IS762.pdf>`__)
 chips or breakout-boards in ESPHome.

-The SC16IS750 is a slave I²C chip that provides a single-channel high performance UART while the SC16IS752 provides a dual-channel UART.
+The SC16IS750 is a slave I²C chip that provides a single-channel UART while the SC16IS752 provides a dual-channel UART.
-Both models offers data rates up to 5 Mbit/s.
-They also provides 8 additional programmable I/O pins.
+Both models offers 8 additional programmable GPIO pins.

 .. figure:: images/sc16is752-bd.png
   :align: center

-The breakout-boards can be found at
-`SC16IS750 board <https://www.aliexpress.com/premium/sc16is750-board.html>`__
-and `SC16IS752 board <https://www.aliexpress.com/premium/sc16is752-board.html>`__
+The breakout-boards can be found in many places for example at `SC16IS750 board <https://www.aliexpress.com/premium/sc16is750-board.html>`__ and `SC16IS752 board <https://www.aliexpress.com/premium/sc16is752-board.html>`__

 .. note::
-  A SC16IS750 breakout-board is equipped with a MIC5219 LG33 voltage regulator, which provides 3.3V to the chip and a 14.7456MHz crystal.\ :raw-html-m2r:`<br>` A SC16IS752 breakout-board is equipped with a AMS1117-3.3 voltage regulator, which provides 3.3V to the chip and a 3.072Mhz crystal.\ :raw-html-m2r:`<br>`
+  A SC16IS750 breakout-board is equipped with a MIC5219 LG33 voltage regulator, which provides 3.3V to the SC16IS750 chip and has a 14.7456MHz crystal.\ :raw-html-m2r:`<br>` A SC16IS752 breakout-board is equipped with a AMS1117-3.3 voltage regulator, which provides 3.3V to the SC16IS752 chip and has a 3.072Mhz crystal.\ :raw-html-m2r:`<br>`

 .. warning::
-  **Due to the fact that these boards are equipped with voltage regulator they must must be powered with 5v (3.3v won't work)**. \ :raw-html-m2r:`<br>` The level of i2c pins is 3.3V, but all pins are 5V tolerant.
+  **Due to the fact that these boards are equipped with voltage regulator they must must be powered with at least 5v (3.3v won't work)**. \ :raw-html-m2r:`<br>` The level of i2c pins is 3.3V, but all pins are 5V tolerant.

 .. figure:: images/sc16is750-752.png